ysBach/BachYP_etal_CeresVesta_NHAO/README.md

 ## History of Submission
 Times in KST (GMT+0900)
-* 2023-08-28: Submission of the paper (initially Paper1&2 were designed to be a single paper)
+* 2023-08-28: Submission of the paper (initially Papers 1 & 2 were designed to be a single paper)
 * 2023-09-11: Received referee comment #1.
 * 2023-12-12: Splitted the manuscript into two and submitted (based on referee's comment).
 * 2023-12-22: Received referee comment #2 for both papers (minor revision).
 Editorial office recommended English proofread.